danjacobellis/EE445S-lab/docs/lab3.md

     **Include the tabulated values of the theoretical magnitude response in your lab report**

-6. We will need to define an array in C containing these coefficient.
+6. We will need to define an array in C containing these coefficients.
 You can use the `sprintf` command in MATLAB to generate a comma separated string which you can copy into your C code:

     ```
-    sprintf('%f,',Num))
+    sprintf('%f,',Num)
     ```

 ### FIR filter implementation in C